exakat/exakat/docs/Rules.rst

 ####################

-Most of the traditionnal PHP keywords may be used inside classes, trait or interfaces.
+Most of the traditional PHP keywords may be used inside classes, trait or interfaces.

 .. code-block:: php